-The MS program in human nutrition is based on the scientific foundations of nutrition, but also prepares students to have strong writing skills, computer literacy, interpretive expertise, problem-solving skills and research experiences.
-Students who have completed an accredited Didactic Program in Dietetics may also elect to apply to the ASU dietetic internship in order to meet the requirements to become a registered dietitian nutritionist.
-More information is available at https://chs.asu.edu/programs/schools/school-nutrition-and-health-promotion/how-become-registered-dietitian.
+The program is based on the scientific foundations of human nutrition, but also prepares students to have strong writing and problem-solving skills, computer literacy, interpretive expertise, and research experiences.
+Students who have completed an accredited didactic program in dietetics may also elect to apply to the ASU dietetic internship in order to meet the requirements to become a registered dietitian nutritionist.
+More information is available at https://chs.asu.edu/programs/nutrition-dietetics/how-become-registered-dietitian.

 The primary objective of the graduate program in nutrition is to provide advanced training in nutrition research.
 Graduate students are expected to develop competencies in research methods and in advanced practice knowledge relevant to their area of study.
 The skills and knowledge acquired during the course of training should enable each student to develop professional competencies that can be applied to significant problems and issues within the field of nutrition and dietetics.

 Health Solutions, College of